Safety should ALWAYS be the ultimate deal breaker!

 Any electrical product sold in Australia and New Zealand must be proven to be safe.
 This certificate is physical proof that the item you are buying is electrically safe, and that is why any item with SAA Approval in its description should be considered very highly compared to products that do not have this approval listed.

 We all know about the fatal effects of electrocution.
 We are taught from a young age the dangers of electric devices, plugs and live electricity.
 Nevertheless, a blind eye can still occur to electrical products, not out of foolish ignorance but because danger was never suspected in the first place.
 An uncertified product could come with defective wiring which according to Platinum Electricians, can “increase the chance of fire, power surges, arc faults and other serious consequences.”
-These are high-risk scenarios that could be easily avoided by purchasing a product with the proper certification, and you can sleep easy knowing your electrical appliance is safe.
+These are high-risk scenarios that could be easily avoided by purchasing a product with the proper SAA certificate, and you can sleep easy knowing your electrical appliance is safe.

 Ultimately, all you need to do as an end-user is ask the important question; “does this product have SAA Approval?”
 If it does, you have found a winner!
 If it doesn’t, keep on looking.
 Safety should ALWAYS be the ultimate deal-breaker, and if you have to pay a few extra pennies to ensure you have a legally approved product, that is certainly well worth your money.